aglorenz/Download-Repository-Utility/README.md

 <!-- Limitation/Exceptions -->
 ## Limitation/Exceptions
 * DRU cannot download a repository that ends with a period.
 These must be downloaded manually from GitHub
 * DRU cannot display a download progress bar.
 It only displays 100% once the download is complete to give the feeling of progress.
-There are exanples online of code that can download a repository and show a progress bar, but they take 4X longer.
+There are code examples onlinethat can download a repository and show a progress bar, but they take 4X longer.
 Web Connect used here is much faster.
 In this case download speed was more important than usablility.
 ### limitation 2

 <!-- ROADMAP -->